m1ksu/Bootfolio/README.md

 # Bootfolio
-###I'm remaking a portfolio that I made for a friend with Bootstrap.
+###I'm remaking a portfolio site that I made for a friend with Bootstrap.
 You can guess where the name comes from.